Whole Earth Forecaster Home

 The Great 1906 San Francisco Earthquake

-Strong earthquakes are most probable just before and after strong BT days.
+California earthquakes are most probable just before strong BT days.
 The San Francisco quake struck on April 18, 1906, just before one of these strong BT periods.
 The 7.8 strength quake killed 3,000 with $524 million in property damage.

-The 6.7 Northridge quake occurred on January 17, 1994.
+The 6.7 Northridge quakes occurred on January 17, 1994, just before a strong Berg Timer period.
 Fifty seven died with more than 9,000 injured and $40 million in property damage.
-The quake occurred during a sustained period of very low BT followed by very strong BT.
+The quakes occurred during a sustained period of very low BT followed by very strong BT.

 There were basicly four quakes referred to as the New Madrid quakes.
 The first two occurred on December 16 in northeast Arkansas.
 The third occurred on January 23 and was about the same strength as the first two.
 The fourth and final quake was the largest earthquake of the 1811-1812 series.
 As quoted from the USGS:

-All quakes occurred at BT lows just prior to high BT days.
-The final and strongest of the four occurred just prior to the strongest BT day of the year, a "13" strength BT day.
+All quakes occurred at BT lows just before or after high BT days.
+The final and strongest of the four Missouri quakes occurred just prior to the strongest BT day of the year, a "13" strength BT day on Feb 19.

 The other quakes shown in March occurred in China (March 8), Venezuela (March 16), Rome (March 22), France (March 23), and four more occurred on March 26 in Caracas Venezuela.